 (From the Better Business Bureau)

-For more information on consumer safe shopping, visit www.bbb.org
+For more information on how to avoid identity theft, visit www.bbb.org